-- 60. The Appellant raised an additional submission in respect of the assessment regarding the tax year of assessment 2011, which was that the Appellant submitted that he was not a 'relevant individual' for the purposes of the domicile levy because he did not meet criterion (c) of the definition contained in section 531AA in respect of 2011. - 61.
+- 51. In accordance with section 531AC TCA 1997, a relevant individual's liability to income tax for a tax year, is allowable as a credit against the domicile levy chargeable for that year. - 52.
+The Appellant raised an additional submission in respect of the assessment regarding the tax year of assessment 2011, which was that the Appellant submitted that he was not a 'relevant individual' for the purposes of the domicile levy because he did not meet criterion (c) of the definition contained in section 531AA in respect of 2011. - 53.
 Section 531AA(1) provides;